CarsonEliasen/CarsonEliasen/README.md

-### My name is Carson Eliasen and I am a hobby game developer and design thinking instructor from Fort Collins, CO.
+### My name is Carson Eliasen and I am a hobby game developer and design thinking instructor from Longmont, CO.
 ##
 ### I am a confident and flexible problem solver that loves to learn about human behavior, computer science, and all things data analysis!